 Graduate Program in Media Studies

-Applications for admission to the Master of Arts are due January 5 for first consideration for the following Fall; the program accepts Fall entrants only.
+Applications for admission to the Master of Arts that are submitted by January 5 will be reviewed for first consideration and scholarships for the following Fall.
+The program accepts Fall entrants only.
 However, applications will be considered until the program is closed, and generous scholarships are awarded to eligible students who complete by April 1.
-Applicants should have a B.A., B.S. or B.F.A. from an accredited institution.
-Candidates submit (1) a statement of purpose in which they describe their interest in the program; (2) 10–20 pages of relevant writing sample(s), with emphasis on analytical writing; (3) transcripts of undergraduate coursework; and (4) two letters of recommendation.
-All applicants follow the standard admission process for graduate programs at Pratt: see www.pratt.edu/apply.
+Applicants should have a B.A., B.S. or B.F.A. from an accredited institution and must submit (1) a statement of purpose in which they describe their interest in Media Studies at Pratt and potential future project(s); (2) 10–20 pages of relevant writing sample(s), with emphasis on analytical writing about media (uploaded to the application); (3) unofficial transcripts of undergraduate coursework (uploaded to the application); and (4) two letters of recommendation (also may be uploaded to application).
+All applicants must follow the standard admission process for graduate programs at Pratt: see www.pratt.edu/apply.